National Palaces Painting Museum: Collection

-Paintings by Turkish Artists (1870-1930)
+Paintings by Turkish artists (1870-1930)

-This collection consists of works by Ottoman/Turkish artists such as Şeker Ahmed Pasha, Osman Hamdi Bey, Hüseyin Zekai Pasha and Hodja Ali Rıza; which make up the second, third and fourth generation of the Turkish painting in Western sense.
+This collection consists of works by Ottoman/Turkish artists such as Şeker Ahmed Pasha, Osman Hamdi Bey, Hüseyin Zekai Pasha and Hodja Ali Rıza, who make up the second, third and fourth generation of Turkish painting in the Western sense.

-Paintings by Court Painters
+Paintings by court painters

-Works by artists such as Stanislaw Chlebowski and Fausto Zonaro, which respectively served to Abdulaziz and Abdülhamid II as their court painters.
+Works by artists such as Stanislaw Chlebowski and Fausto Zonaro, who respectively served Abdulaziz and Abdülhamid II as their court painters.

-Paintings Bought from Goupil Gallery for the Palace
+Paintings bought from Goupil Gallery for the palace

 Two sections consist of paintings that were bought from the Goupil Gallery in Paris during the reign of Abdulaziz.
 The paintings that were bought in this era reflect the taste of Sultan Abdulaziz and his assistant Şeker Ahmed Pasha.
-A Western style collection of paintings was brought together for the first time at the Dolmabahçe Palace during the reign of Sultan Abdulaziz.
+A Western-style collection of paintings was brought together for the first time at the Dolmabahçe Palace during the reign of Sultan Abdulaziz.

 Paintings by Ivan Aivazovsky

 The Ceremony Hall, which is the most magnificent room of the structure with its stucco-lined walls and composite-headed plasters, is allocated to the Russian artist Aivazovsky.